crate/jmx_exporter/README.rst

 /ready
 ~~~~~~

-This endpoint will return a HTTP status code only, no content is returned.
+This endpoint will return a HTTP status.
+The status code indicates whether the
-The status code indicates if the CrateDB node is able to process SQL
+*individual* node is ready to accept statements.

-statements.
-This could not be the case e.g. when a node is gracefully shutdown.
-The readiness endpoint can be usefull for load blancers to know when to remove a
-node from the pool.
+If statements can be processed successfully also depends on the cluster state,
+but this endpoint *doesn't* take the cluster state into consideration.

+The main use-case for this endpoint is to use it with load-balancers.
+If a node
+is gracefully stopped, this endpoint will start returning ``503``, allowing the
+load-balancer to remove the node.

 Status codes: